Seminal vesicles: Other animals

 The evolution of seminal vesicles may have been influenced by sexual selection.
-They occur in many groups of mammals, but are absent in marsupials, monotremes, and carnivoras.
+They occur in birds and reptiles and many groups of mammals, but are absent in marsupials, monotremes, and carnivorans.
 The function is similar in all mammals they are present in, which is to secrete a fluid as part of semen that is ejaculated during the sexual response.

 History

 The action of the seminal vesicles has been described as early the second century AD by Galen, as "glandular bodies" that secrete substances alongside semen during reproduction.
 By the time of Herophilus the presence of the glands and associated ducts had been described.
 Around the time of the early 17th century the word used to describe the vesicles, parastatai, eventually and unambiguously was used to refer to the prostate gland, rather than the vesicles.
-The first time the prostate was portrayed in an individual drawing was by Reiner De Graaf in 1678.
+The first time the prostate was portrayed in an individual drawing was by Regnier De Graaf in 1678.

 The first described use of laparoscopic surgery on the vesicles was described in 1993; this is now the preferred approach because of decreased pain, complications, and a shorter hospital stay.